ericcombiolab/Pangaea/README.md

 # Pangaea
-Pangaea is a linked-read assembler for linked-reads with high barcode specificity, using the variational autoencoder to bin linked-reads and multi-thresholding reassembly to assemble linked-reads.
+Pangaea is designed to assemble short-reads with high specificity physical (linked-reads) or virtual barcodes (long-reads+short-reads).
+It includes (1) short-reads binning using variational autoencoder (2)multi-thresholding reassembly and (3) ensemble assembly.

 ## Installation
 ```